molines/IMHOTEP/Doc/Ensemblization.md

 Then the forcing is taken into account for tracers in trasbc.F90 and for momentum in in dyn_zdf.F90.
 In OCCIPUT we only dealt with heat and fresh water forcing, by adding a member average in trasbc.F90, just before the forcing is used.
 For IMHOTEP, we imagine that the wind stress may also be averaged through members, in order to have a common momentum forcing.
 This raises additional question as the wind stress module is also used in other routine such as zdftke (vertical mixing using tke).
-Other potential issues to check : atmospheric stress on sea-ice....
+Other potential issues to check : atmospheric stress on sea-ice.
+A discussion around this topic leads to the decision **NOT** to use ensemble average for wind stress, the main rationale being that we do want to have the Renault Current Feedback ON.

+The implementation of this ensemble forcing, needs the introduction of a new routine, available if ln_ens_diag is true: `mpp_ens_ave_std` that computes the ensemble average and ensemble standard deviation.
+This routine is then used in trasbc.F90 in order to replace the heat flux forcing by the ensemble mean.

+We introduce a specific flag in the namelist `nammpp_drk`, `ln_ens_forcing` which needs to be T if the ensemble forcing is desired.
+Important to note that if ln_ens_forcing is true, then ln_ens_diag must also be true ( **TBD Sanity check** )

 ## Code modification: Model output and XIOS related modifications.